alexxyye/alexxyye.github.io/pages/about.md

 ##### **Research Associate**, BLC Lab, The Hong Kong Polytechnic University
 2023-present\
 PI: Dr. Andrew Ping Li\
-Description: In my current role, I actively engage in a variety of responsibilities:
+Description: In my role, I actively engage in a variety of responsibilities:

 - I lead a project combining Virtural Reality (VR) and EEG, where we use this neuroimaging method to investigate the temperal dynamics of language learning process in the immersion of a virtual world.
 - I work on a project focusing on the use of multimodal data analytics in naturalistic language learning.